SocketCluster/sc-crud-sample/README.md

 This sample app aims to demonstrate all the cutting edge features that one might want when building a realtime single page app including:

-- Authentication
+- Authentication (via JWT tokens)
-- Access control
+- Access control using backend middleware
 - Reactive data binding
 - Realtime REST-like interface
 - Pagination with realtime updates